 14=281 Inanna arose.

-Up to line 13 (=251), the text quotes the instructions given by Enki to his aides regarding the rescue of Inana from the netherworld, whereas line 14 (=280) abruptly shifts to the actual rescue of Inanna, without indicating the transition from the instructional phase to the execution phase.
-This creates a distinct inconsistency in the sequence that is not observed in other sections of duplicate S. Furthermore, in contrast to the convention in Mesopotamian literature, the execution phase does not reiterate the instructions provided to the aides but rather continues directly from the exact point where the instructions concluded.
+Up to line 13 (=251), the text quotes Enki’s instructions to his aides regarding how to rescue Inanna from the netherworld, whereas line 14 (=280) abruptly shifts to Inanna’s actual resurrection, without indicating the transition from the instructions to their execution.
+This creates a distinct inconsistency in the sequence that is not observed in other sections of duplicate S. Furthermore, in contrast to the conventions of Mesopotamian literature, the intervention of the aides does not reflect the directions given and their actions come immediately after the end of the instructions.

 While some scholars have attempted to translate the text harmoniously, the inconsistency is, in fact, a result of a mere scribal error.
-The comparison between duplicate S and other duplicates of InD provides insight into the origin of this error.
-It appears that one of the scribes responsible for the text in duplicate S accidentally omitted about thirty lines from the composition, including the last part of Enki’s instructions and the first part of their execution by his aides—all are attested in the other duplicates.
-This omission occurred due to the identical wording present in lines 251 (see above) and 279 (see below).
-As lines 251 and 279 differ only in their concluding verb (the English translation locates the verb at the beginning of the line), that specific parablepsis is termed homoioarcton: skipping due to identical beginnings.
+A comparison between duplicate S and other duplicates of InD provides insight into the origin of this error.
+It appears that one of the scribes responsible for the text in duplicate S accidentally omitted about thirty lines of the composition, including the last part of Enki’s instructions and the first part of their execution by his aides—all of which feature in the other duplicates.
+This omission occurred due to the wording echoed in lines 251 (see above) and 279 (see below).
+Since lines 251 and 279 differ only in the tense of their concluding verb (the English translation locates the verb at the beginning of the line), this parablepsis can be classified as an example of homoioarcton: when a scribe’s eye skips from one part of a text to another due to the identical or similar beginnings of a line.

-The comparison between duplicate S and other duplicates of InD further reveals that this omission could have occurred solely in duplicate S, primarily due to the distinctive inclusion of lines 249-251 (11-13, see above) within that particular duplicate.
-None of the other duplicates contain these lines.
+The comparison between duplicate S and other duplicates of InD further reveals that the reason why this omission occurred solely in duplicate S is because this is the only duplicate to include lines 249-251 (11-13, see above).
 The question arises: Why were these lines added to duplicate S?
-As mentioned above, Mesopotamian literature, akin to other ancient literary traditions, tends to harmonize the instructional phase with the execution phase (a characteristic likely developed during the oral stage of literature).
-However, as is often the case, the alignment between the two phases is not absolute: certain lines might be absent—or supplemented—in either the instructional or execution phase.
-In the case of InD, as evidenced by the other duplicates, lines 277-279 of the execution phase lack a corresponding passage in the instructional phase.
-While these lines are no longer extant in the current duplicate S, due to the parablepsis, they have been preserved in other duplicates where the omission did not occur:
+As mentioned above, ancient scholars of Mesopotamian literature, in keeping with other ancient literary traditions, tended to harmonize the instructions given in a text with their execution (a characteristic that probably developed during the stage of oral transmission of literature).
+However, alignment between the two phases (instructions and their executions) is not always absolute: certain lines may have been left out—or supplemented—in either part (the instructions or their execution).
+In the case of InD, instructions are executed in lines 277-279 of all known duplicates except for duplicate S, but there is no corresponding passage in which the instructions are reported.
+Thus, while these lines are absent from duplicate S due to the previously discussed parablepsis, they have been preserved in other duplicates where the omission did not occur:

 277 (she answers them:) “The beaten meat is that of your queen.”